Difference between MySQL and SQL

 4) Programming Languages Support

-MS SQL itself is a programming language, but SQL server supports basic programming languages such as C++, Go, R, PHP, Python, Ruby, Visual Basic, etc. In addition to the basic programming languages, MySQL also supports Perl, Haskel, Tcl, etc.
+MS SQL itself is a programming language, but the SQL Server supports basic programming languages such as C++, Go, R, PHP, Python, Ruby, Visual Basic, etc. In addition to the basic programming languages, MySQL also supports Perl, Haskel, Tcl, etc.

 5) Storage Engine